 Bringing home a new baby is exhausting, hard, and overwhelming.
 Want to actually make a new mom’s life EASIER?
 A thoughtful new mom care package is more than a gift.
 It’s a game changer!

-Let’s move past the obvious baby blankets and scented candles and find the practical, useful, and pampering essentials that every new mom needs.
+Sure, baby blankets and scented candles are nice, but why not look for practical, useful, and pampering essentials that every new mom needs when you’re putting together a care package for new parents?

 These are the items mom didn’t get at her shower because she didn’t know to register for them and no one thought to give them.